jostien/GPUAVLTree/README.md

 ## GPU version

 Code from code.c can be put into kernel.cl.

+## Recursive verion

 More information about recursive AVL-Tree implementation, see [this](http://kukuruku.co/hub/cpp/avl-trees).